South and Midwest face potentially catastrophic rains and floods while reeling from tornadoes

 Tornadoes leave path of damage, and more could be coming

-Under darkened skies Thursday morning, the remains of a used car dealership in Selmer stood roofless and gutted, with debris scattered across the car lot and wrapped around mangled trees.
-Some homes were ripped to their foundations in the Tennessee town, where three tornadoes were suspected of touching down.
+Homes were ripped to their foundations in Selmer, Tennessee, which was hit by a tornado with winds estimated up to 160 mph (257 kph), according to the weather service.

-The Tennessee Highway Patrol released video of lightning illuminating the sky as first responders scoured the ruins of a home, looking for anyone trapped.
+Tennessee Highway Patrol video showed lightning illuminating the sky as first responders scoured the ruins of a home, looking for anyone trapped.

 In neighboring Arkansas, a tornado near Blytheville lofted debris at least 25,000 feet (7.6 kilometers) high, according to weather service meteorologist Chelly Amin.
 The state’s emergency management office reported damage in 22 counties from tornadoes, wind, hail and flash flooding.